kristofer/shortz/README.md

 Importing the image in k3s in one line and does not require saving the image:
 ```
-docker save k3s-kubernetes-shortz | sudo k3s ctr images import -
+sudo docker save k3s-kubernetes-shortz | sudo k3s ctr images import -
 ```
 ## Deployment configuration

 Now that the image has been built, it is time to configure the k3s deployment in [the kubernetes deployment file](deployment.yaml).

-You can start the service by applying the aforementioned configuration with `k3s kubectl apply -f deployment.yaml`.
+You can start the service by applying the aforementioned configuration with `sudo k3s kubectl apply -f deployment.yaml`.

 This will spin up three pods running the previously written Python application and a load balancer.
-The latter can be reached at `http://localhost:8005`.
+The latter can be reached at `http://localhost:8000`.